 - Reflects a critical reading of the work reviewed.

 - The author’s voice is distinct from that of the author being reviewed.

 - Maintains a critical tone appropriate for scholarly review.

-- author's ideas and arguments as well as
+- the author's ideas and arguments, as well as

 - practical issues, such as, readability and language, organization and layout, indexing, and the use of non-textual elements.